PhdKálmán Kerpely Doctoral School Horticultural Sciences Ph.D.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-Applications are accepted from the following territories (based on citizenship): Albania, Cambodia, India, Indonesia, Japan, Lebanon, Mexico, Russia, South Korea, Syria, Vietnam.
+Applications are accepted from the following territories (based on citizenship): Albania, Cambodia, India, Indonesia, Japan, Lebanon, Mexico, Russia, South Korea, Syria, Turkey, Vietnam.

 /TOEFL 547/oral examination.